Other Types of Undergraduate Admission

 Non-degree Admission

-Applicants who are not seeking a bachelor’s degree but who wish to take credit courses must submit an ApplyTexas application, an application fee, and an official transcript from the last institution attended.
+Applicants who are not seeking a bachelor’s degree but who wish to take credit courses must submit a university application, an application processing fee, and an official transcript from the last institution attended.
 Applicants must be in good standing with their last institution attended and have earned at least a 2.0 GPA on their last 12 transferable hours attempted.
 Non-degree-seeking students are not eligible for federal, state, or institutional financial assistance, other than emergency tuition loans.
 Non-degree students may earn no more than 30 credit hours at TWU before they will be required to reapply as a degree-seeking student.

 Post-Baccalaureate Students Seeking a Second Degree

-Applicants who are seeking a second undergraduate degree must submit a completed ApplyTexas application for transfer admission, official transcript(s) from each institution attended (including verification of the bachelor degree awarded), and the application fee.
+Applicants who are seeking a second undergraduate degree must submit a completed university application for transfer admission, official transcript(s) from each institution attended (including verification of the bachelor degree awarded), and the application processing fee.
 Admission to the University does not imply admission to a specific college, program, or major.
 Students should contact the specific academic department for admission information.

 Readmission